Irises are one of the easiest and most beautiful plants to grow.

 - Wait until the top 2 inches of its soil is dry.

-- Water Irises in the morning so that moisture will be available to them during the heat of the day.
+- Water your Irises in the morning so that moisture will be available to them during the day’s heat.

-- Depending on the weather, you can extend the days between watering as Irises does not need much water during the winter.
+- Depending on the weather, you can extend the days between watering as Irises do not need much water during the winter.